CyberInt/redux-reuse/README.md

 ```

 Extends a reducer with additional action handlers.
 It means that new reducer will be returned,
-which wraps original one and once action with one of specified action types occurs,
+which wraps the original one and once an action with one of specified action types occurs,
-appropriate handler will be executed first and result will be passed to original reducer.
+the appropriate handler will be executed first and the result will be passed on to the original reducer.

-In other words `extendReducer()` *extends* existent reducer with some logic, which will be performed
+In other words `extendReducer()` *extends* the existent reducer with some logic, which will be performed
 on specified actions.
 With `extendReducer()` it is pretty easy to write composable
 higher-order reducers which are specific to your application and reuse them in you reducers.
-See below examples how to do it.
+See below examples for how to do it.

 ### `initialReducer()`